 It is also important to remember, if you choose to have an attorney represent you in a limited nature, you are ultimately responsible for your case and the outcome.
-Without entering a general appearance, an attorney may not have all the facts to adequately or appropriately help you, even with the discrete task you have asked of him or her.
+Without entering a general appearance, an attorney may not have all the facts to adequately or appropriately help you, even with the discrete tasks you may have asked of him or her.

-Keep in mind that this type of approach to representation not right for everyone, and should only be employed when cases are fairly simple and acting as a pro se litigant will not be a detriment to your case.
+Keep in mind that this type of approach to representation is not right for everyone and should only be employed when cases are fairly simple and acting as a pro se litigant will not be a detriment to your case.
 Consider a limited scope of service agreement for your representation if:

-- You anticipate the other side will behave ethically and honestly in the proceedings;
+- You anticipate the other side will behave ethically and honestly in the proceedings

-- You have an understanding of the basic issues of your case;
+- You have an understanding of the basic issues of your case

 - You do not need your lawyer to handle correspondence between you and the opposing party's legal counsel